 Haircuts at Harmony Barber Shop are $19 for adults, $18 for children, and $25 for first haircuts.
 You can make an appointment in advance on Disney’s website.
 They will also accept walk-ins.

 Tom Sawyer Island

 Tom Sawyer Island is literally an island in the Rivers of America in the Magic Kingdom’s Frontierland.
-To get there, you must take a raft from the dock near Big Thunder Mountain Railroad in Frontierland.
+To get there, you must take a raft from the dock near Big Thunder Mountain Railroad.
 Once there, kids can explore this Mark Twain era playground.
 The island is full of trails, caves, bridges, a water wheel, and even a fort!
 From the upper levels of the fort, kids can shoot toy guns out of lookout slits at the Big Thunder Mountain trains zooming by on the other side of the river.
 There are also little areas around the island to play checkers or just sit and enjoy the view.

 It is usually not very crowded on the island, so it is a great place to get away from the masses.
 It’s one of my favorite places to let kids burn off some energy.
 On our last trip, my son couldn’t get enough of Tom Sawyer Island!
 He made us promise to take him to the island on every future trip.

 The most remote area of Animal Kingdom is Rafiki’s Planet Watch.
 You can only reach it by taking the Wildlife Express Train from the back of Africa, near Kilimanjaro Safari’s.
 Once you arrive, you walk down a trail past several educational exhibits which teach kids about conservation.
 At the end of the trail is the Conservation Station and Affection Section.
 Affection Section is an outdoor petting zoo.